TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CustomDataProcessing.rst

 on the calling ContentObjectRenderer, which has the data of the table :sql:`tt_content` in the calling content element.

-Since the field :php:`categoryList` got configured in TypoScript as follows:
+The field :php:`categoryList` gets configured in TypoScript as follows:

 ..  code-block:: typoscript